Introduction

 Can I use standard concrete mix for underwater projects?

-No—opt for specially formulated underwater concrete mixes designed to withstand aquatic conditions and ensure proper curing.
+Standard concrete mix isn’t suitable for underwater projects.
+It’s best to choose specially formulated underwater concrete mixes that can handle aquatic conditions and ensure proper curing.

 How can I monitor the curing process of underwater concrete?